Sylius/Sylius/docs/book/setup/installation-commands.rst

-How to use installer commands?
+How to Use Installer Commands?
 ==============================

 Sylius platform ships with the ``sylius:install`` command, which takes care of creating the database, schema, dumping the assets and basic store configuration.